 Longreach believes it has encountered a hybrid reservoir that holds substantial resource potential.
 Unlocking this potential requires a comprehensive technical approach, employing both conventional and unconventional reservoir completion techniques of the type that have underpinned North America's recent oil and gas production revolution.

-Reservoir evaluation continues alongside plans to secure financing for
+Reservoir evaluation continues alongside plans to secure financing for future operations

 Evaluating Longreach's first two exploration wells and the Kechoula structure represents the initial work in the Company's four-step process to creating sustainable, economic value from prospective reservoirs.
 The Longreach approach to value creation is founded in: 1) understanding the reservoir; 2) designing a recovery method that maximizes value; 3) implementing cost-effective development; and 4) generating sustainable netbacks using sustainable practices.
 The Company's Moroccan value creation work is at the early stages of this well-established and well-recognised methodology - a disciplined process that has seen the Company's Canadian technical team generate repeated economic success in a series of companies across the Western Canada Sedimentary Basin over the past 30 years.
 The Company's next steps in Morocco are expected to include continued evaluation of exploration results to date, which will help define future field work and program plans.
 Longreach is also planning to conduct financial planning to source the capital required to fund continued work to fully understand the Kechoula structure - essential work that will help set the foundation for potential natural gas production for Longreach and its Moroccan partners at Kechoula and other prospects within the Sidi Moktar acreage.